sim0n00ps/OF-DL/docs/docs/config/configuration.md

 Description: By default (or when set to `false`), the program will not download duplicated media.
 If set to `true`, duplicated media will be downloaded.

+## IgnoredUsersListName

+Type: `string`

+Default: `""`

+Allowed values: The name of a list of users you have created on OnlyFans or `""`

+Description: When set to the name of a list, users in the list will be ignored when scraping content.
+If set to `""` (or an invalid list name), no users will be ignored when scraping content.

 ## LoggingLevel

 Type: `string`